 The bachelor’s of applied science in medical laboratory science at Arizona State University’s College of Health Solutions prepares students for a career in cytology, clinical laboratory services, or medical technology.
 Students are expected to complete 90 credits in general education coursework before starting this two-year intensive program.
 The second year of this program is intensive clinical experiences that put the clinical knowledge gained during the first year to the test.

-Students must apply and be admitted to the Phoenix College Department of Health Professions, Fitness & Wellness to be admitted to this program.
+To be admitted to this program, students must apply and be admitted to the Phoenix College Department of Health Professions, Fitness & Wellness.
 Upon admission to Phoenix College, students must then apply for the medical laboratory science program.
 Requirements include prerequisite coursework, immunizations, CPR certification, a background check, verification of observations in medical laboratories, and references.

-As part of the program, students will delve into topics such as advanced immunohematology and immunology; advanced hematology and hemostasis; advanced clinical urinalysis and body fluids; advanced clinical microbiology; advanced clinical chemistry; and laboratory leadership, among others.
+As part of the program, students will delve into topics such as advanced immunohematology and immunology, advanced hematology and hemostasis, advanced clinical urinalysis and body fluids, advanced clinical microbiology, advanced clinical chemistry, and laboratory leadership.

 The University of North Dakota – School of Medicine & Health Sciences